Published on 21 April 2024

 In June 2020, Mr Fazli underwent surgery at NUH with Asst Prof Nga to remove the tumour located at the base of his skull, specifically at the bone called the clivus.
 This was done via the nose using a minimally invasive endoscopic approach, which involves using small cameras to see around corners and maximise tumour removal.

-While radiation therapy is generally recommended after surgery to prevent any remaining cells from regrowing or spreading to other parts of the body, Mr Fazli opted not to do the procedure then, as there was a risk of optic nerve damage, which could potentially lead to blindness.
+While radiation therapy is generally recommended after surgery to prevent any remaining cells from regrowing or spreading to other parts of the body, Mr Fazli did not do the procedure then, as there was a risk of optic nerve damage, which could potentially lead to blindness.

 However, chordomas often recur after treatment, and three years later, Mr Fazli had to undergo a craniotomy – a procedure to cut and temporarily remove a piece of skull bone to access the brain – to remove more of the tumour that had grown back.